thehummingbird/Machine-Learning-and-Deep-Learning/HuggingFace/README.md

 You would find a list of notebooks in this repository (always a work in progress) explaining almost everything about Hugging Face APIs from scratch (currently NLP).

-*Note - This repository is a distillation of HUgging Face course on their webpage.
+*Note - This repository is a distillation of Hugging Face course on their webpage.
 Their documentation is slighly more detailed and it might be worthwhile to check it out*

 I hope you find them useful.
 Feedback always appreciated :)